llamafolio/evm-indexer/README.md

 The indexer is ready and used in production.
 If you want to use it or contribute and need help you can [send me a DM on my personal twitter.](https://twitter.com/eaberrueta)

+If you want to see it in action, we have a small API to showcase at https://indexer.kindynos.mx

 ## Requirements

 - [Rust](https://www.rust-lang.org/tools/install)